harvard-dce/python-docker-test/README.md

 should simply return if everything is all set, otherwise raise a `python_docker_test.ContainerNotReady`.
-The method will be called with a positional argument of a dict structure containing the result of docker-py's `inspect_container`, so you can know things like the container's ip and gateway address.
+The method will be called with a positional argument of a dict structure containing the result of docker-py's [`inspect_container`](http://docker-py.readthedocs.org/en/latest/api/#inspect_container), so you can know things like the container's ip and gateway address.

 1. Optionally set the `CONTAINER_READY_TRIES` and `CONTAINER_READY_SLEEP` class
-attributes to control how many times your `container_ready_callback` method is called and how long the thread will sleep between calls.
+attributes to control how many times your `container_ready_callback` method is called before giving up, and how long the thread will sleep between calls.

 ### Example